Logo Tropentag

 Abstract

-Camels have vital contributions to the livelihoods of pastoral communities in Ethiopia, specifically in arid and semi-arid regions, where they provide the households with food, transportation, income and other socio-cultural services.
-However, their productivity and performance are often significantly reduced by parasitic diseases, particularly helminths, as well as poor health management practices.
-A baseline survey was conducted among 392 camel pastoralists in Borana and East Shewa zones in Oromia Regional State of Ethiopia, focusing on camel health management practices, followed by a herd monitoring survey during the dry season 2024/25, including fecal examinations of lactating camels (n = 132) and their calves (n = 119) in East Shewa and Borana areas.
-The results showed a higher prevalence of parasite infections among lactating camels in Borana (85%) compared to East Shewa (53%).
-A similar trend was observed in camel calves, with prevalence of 78% in Borana and 48% in East Shewa.
-Among infected camels, most of the dams (69%) and their calves (54%) carried a heavy parasite burden, with fecal egg counts ranging from 850 to 30,000 eggs per gram of feces (EPG) in dams and 900 to 15,000 EPG in calves.
-The gastrointestinal tract parasite diversity among the 158 positive dams and calves was dominated by Trichostrongylus (81%) and Haemonchus species (77%).
+The results showed a higher prevalence of helminth parasite infections among lactating camels in Borana (85%) compared to East Shewa (53%).
+A similar trend was observed in camel calves, with infestation rates of 78% in Borana and 48% in East Shewa.
+Among infected camels, most of the dams (68.5%) and their calves (53.5%) carried a heavy parasite burden, with fecal egg counts ranging from 850 to 30,000 eggs per gram of feces (EPG) in dams and 900 to 15,000 EPG in calves.
+More importantly, there was a significant correlation between parasite egg counts in lactating camels and their calves, indicating a potential transmission of parasites from the dam to its calf.
+The gastrointestinal tract parasite diversity among the 158 positive animals (87 dams and 71 calves) was dominated by Trichostrongylus (81%) and Haemonchus species (77%).
 Other identified parasites included Trichuris (18%), Ostertagia (13%), Moniezia (18%), and Nematodirus (8.2%), suggesting mixed parasite infections.
-In both Borana and East Shewa, camels were mostly treated by the herders themselves (81%), followed by the public veterinary service providers (38%) while services by traditional healers (9.6%) was less common.
-Camels were mostly treated by conventional anthelminthics (98%) and ethnoveterinary medicine was used by some herders (9.6%).
-The study showed that camels receive suboptimal animal health care with limited access to veterinary services.
-The study highlights the need for targeted parasite control programmes to enhance camel health and productivity in the study regions.
+In both Borana and East Shewa, camels were mostly treated by the herders themselves (81%), while the provision of health care services by public veterinary service providers (38%) or traditional healers (9.6%) was less common.
+Conventional animal health care mainly involving treatment with anthelminthics (98%) is the major health care while ethnoveterinary medicine was used less frequently (9.6%).
+In conclusion, the study showed that camels receive suboptimal animal health care with limited access to veterinary services.
+The study highlights the need for helminth parasite control programs to enhance camel health and welfare in the study regions.

-Keywords: Animal health care, Camels, Helminth infections, Prevalence
+Keywords: Animal health care, camels, helminth infections, prevalence